 Some people with autoimmune hepatitis don’t have symptoms until they develop complications due to cirrhosis.
 These symptoms include

 - feeling tired or weak

 - losing weight without trying

-- bloating from a buildup of fluid in the abdomen, called ascites
+- swelling of the abdomen from a buildup of fluid, called ascites

 - swelling of the lower legs, ankles, or feet, called edema

 - vomiting blood if cirrhosis leads to enlarged veins in the esophagus, called esophageal varices, and those varices burst

 - confusion or difficulty thinking if cirrhosis leads to a buildup of toxins in the brain, called hepatic encephalopathy

 Experts aren’t sure what causes autoimmune hepatitis.
 Studies suggest that certain genes make some people more likely to develop autoimmune diseases.
 In people with these genes, factors in the environment may trigger an autoimmune reaction that causes their immune system to attack the liver.

 Researchers are still studying the environmental triggers that play a role in autoimmune hepatitis.
 These triggers may include certain viruses and medicines.